 Sexual violence.
 This policy prohibits all forms of sexual violence, including sexual assault, sexual battery, sexual coercion, sexual exploitation and rape.
-Sexual violence includes physical sexual acts perpetrated against a person's will; when they are incapable of giving consent because of their temporary or permanent mental or physical incapacity; when they are below the minimum age of consent in the applicable jurisdiction; and due to their incapacitation due to the use of drugs and/or alcohol.
+Sexual violence includes physical sexual acts perpetrated against a person's will; when he/she are incapable of giving consent because of his/her temporary or permanent mental or physical incapacity; when he/she are below the minimum age of consent in the applicable jurisdiction; and due to his/her incapacitation due to the use of drugs and/or alcohol.